NCATS-Tangerine/semmed-biolink/README.md

 ### Robot SPARQL query CLI tool

-The [Robot SPARQL query CLI tool](http://robot.obolibrary.org/) needs  to be installed for usage below  in parsing owl ontology  files  for the p roject.
+The [Robot SPARQL query CLI tool](http://robot.obolibrary.org/) needs  to be installed for usage below  in parsing owl ontology  files  for the project.

 ### Python Packages

-The [00-setup-environment](00-setup-environment.ipynb] Jupyter Notebook can be run to install the following Python package dependencies into the Python kernel process:
+The [00-setup-environment](00-setup-environment.ipynb) Jupyter Notebook can be run to install the following Python package dependencies into the Python kernel process:

 1. The `wikidataintegrator`  module.
 2. The `PyQuery` module.